NoteDance/Note/README.md

 # Parallel optimization:
 You can use parallel optimization to speed up neural network training,parallel optimization speed up training by multithreading.

-Note have two types of parallel optimization:
+parallel optimization:
-1. not parallel computing gradient and optimizing.(kernel.PO=1)
-2. parallel computing gradient and optimizing.(kernel.PO=2)
+parallel computing gradient and optimizing.

-Second parallel optimization may cause training instability but it can make the loss function jump out of the local minimum.
+parallel optimization may cause training instability but it can make the loss function jump out of the local minimum.

 neural network example:https://github.com/7NoteDancing/Note-documentation/tree/main/Note%204.0%20documentation/DL